Superfast Essex is striving to close the remaining gaps in superfast broadband coverage across Essex. Read here about our plans for the future.

 Superfast Essex is working with commercial operators to encourage more private investment in broadband and in a number of areas within the county this is now happening.
 However, we are aware that sometimes the information we receive from commercial operators is inaccurate.

-In order to identify exactly which properties have no superfast connection available or planned to be installed, the Superfast Essex programme would like your help to update its State Aid map of broadband coverage, which shows the status of superfast broadband availability for each property in Essex as we currently know it.
-Your feedback will help us to establish which areas should be eligible for future work beyond Phase 3.
+In order to identify exactly which properties have no superfast connection available or planned to be installed, and should be eligible for investment, the Superfast Essex programme has an interactive State Aid map of broadband coverage, which shows the status of superfast broadband availability for each property in Essex as we currently know it.

-The information displayed on this map was obtained from network operators during an Open Market Review (OMR) held in 2016 together with other public feedback previously received.
+The information displayed on this map was obtained from network operators during an Open Market Review (OMR) held in 2016 together with public and network operator feedback received since then.
+The latest feedback was received during the month-long public consultation held through August 2017 and this was used to update the interactive State Aid map in October 2017.

-To read the consultation document, click on the link below:
+To read the Superfast Essex Phase 4 State Aid Public Consultation Feedback, click on the link below: